cjdelisle/PacketCrypt/Readme.md

 The block miner's job is first to collect or create a set of announcements, they then commit the merkle root of their set in the coinbase.
 They also commit the set size and minimum amount of work done on any announcement in that set.
 Mining consists of performing a sequence of 4 encryption and memory accesses to announcements in the set.
-The resulting "hash" from mining the data is taken from part of the encrypted data and the final definition of work is the result of:

-        (2**256 - hash) * (2**256 - minimum_announcement_work) * announcement_count
+The hash of the work done on the block must be less than the effectiveTarget, where the effectiveTarget is defined as:

+        target_for_work( work_for_target(block_header.nBits)**3 / minimum_announcement_work / announcement_count )
+          where:
+            target_for_work(t) = 2**256 / (t + 1)
+            target_for_work(w) = (2**256 - w) / w

-If this work meets the difficulty requirement, the block is valid and the miner sends a proof containing the 4 announcements which were accessed in the winning cycle as well as the merkle branches necessary to prove that they were included in the committed hash.
+If this work meets the target specified in the bitcoin block header, the block is valid and the miner sends a proof containing the 4 announcements which were accessed in the winning cycle as well as the merkle branches necessary to prove that they were included in the committed hash.

 Though this proof is probabilistic only, faking the `announcement_count` or otherwise faking the announcements is not better than simply mining a smaller announcement set.